 Sammy Emerson and his older brother Michael move to the California coastal town of Santa Carla as their mother goes to live with her father following her divorce.
 At a beachfront carnival, Michael becomes entranced with the lovely Star who draws him into the company of a gang of teenagers who play mind games with him.
 At the same time, Sammy encounters the two strange Frog Brothers who claim to be vampire hunters.
 When Michael returns from being out all night and exhibiting strange behaviour, Sammy becomes increasingly concerned that the gang are vampires and have seduced Michael into their clutches.
 With the help of the Frog Brothers, Sammy sets out to save Michael before he is fully transformed into a vampire.
 However, the only way to do this is to track down and destroy the head vampire.

 At the time of The Lost Boys, Joel Schumacher’s name did not seem like the curse word that it is now.
 Schumacher was a former window dresser who had broken into filmmaking as a costume designer and then gotten work writing the scripts for Car Wash (1976) and The Wiz (1978), before being allowed to make his directorial debut with the likable The Incredible Shrinking Woman (1981).
-Schumacher found his stride with the Brat Pack film St Elmo’s Fire (1985) and then went onto The Lost Boys, which is usually a vampire film that is well regarded by younger fans.
+Schumacher found his stride with the Brat Pack film St Elmo’s Fire (1985) and then went onto The Lost Boys, which is usually a vampire film that is well regarded by younger fans (or these days those with nostalgia for the 80s).
 The Lost Boys was a project that Schumacher inherited from Richard Donner, the director of The Omen (1976) and Superman (1978), who remains attached to the finished film as a producer.

 Like most Joel Schumacher films, The Lost Boys is a pose of flashy visuals and zero substance underneath.
 It is a film where Schumacher seems more interested in the lighting schemes, his good-looking young teen cast and their New Wave chic, and in appropriating trendy Fright Night (1985)-styled vampire makeup effects, than he does consistency, seriousness or scares.
 The Lost Boys was one of the first films in the 1980s to start recasting vampires as lawless badasses who live outside society and feed on the edges of it.
 The Lost Boys came out the same year as the excellent Near Dark (1987), which featured a similar plot of a young man being abducted into a gang of lawless vampires after being seduced by a girl.
 Near Dark had a visually dazzling, dangerous edge; whereas in The Lost Boys anything vaguely scary is offset by comedy, while its vampires seem to have no threat of any depth beyond looking like extras from a Duran Duran or A-ha video.